abstract gray background

 Regulatory Insights: ‘Right First Time’ Approach to Post-Authorization Strategy

-Throughout the product lifecycle, license holders must navigate a myriad of evolving regulations to maintain regulatory compliance and monitor drug safety, typically across multiple global authorizations.
-In this post, Dushyant Kumar, senior manager of regulatory affairs; Shabana Bano, manager of regulatory affairs; and Archie Poole, associate director of pharmacovigilance, discuss the importance of regulatory intelligence in anticipating challenges and mitigating risks during post-approval lifecycle maintenance.
+Throughout the product life cycle, license holders must navigate a myriad of evolving regulations to maintain regulatory compliance and monitor drug safety, typically across multiple global authorizations.
+In this post, Dushyant Kumar, senior manager of regulatory affairs, Shabana Bano, manager of regulatory affairs, and Archie Poole, associate director of pharmacovigilance, discuss the importance of regulatory intelligence in anticipating challenges and mitigating risks during post-approval life cycle maintenance.

 Understanding pharmaceutical post-authorization regulatory requirements